Eugenia Jones Bacon

 Eugenia Jones Bacon (1840-1920) was an American writer, known for her novel Lyddy: A Tale of the Old South (1898), a pro-slavery response to Uncle Tom's Cabin (1852) by Harriet Beecher Stowe.
 Bacon based the novel on memories of her childhood on her father's plantation in Liberty County, Georgia.
 She also wrote about a rock she collected in Bavaria with an edge reminiscent of the visage of Jesus.
 She also wrote The Red Moon published in 1910 by the Neale Publishing Company (Eugenie Jones-Bacon).

 Early life

 Bacon was born Eugenia Amanda Jones in Liberty County, Georgia in 1840, and grew up on her father's rice plantation, Green Forest.
 In 1850, Bacon's mother, Saccharissa Axson Jones, died due to complications from giving birth to her ninth child.
 Her father, Moses Liberty Jones, died less than a year later.
-Tax records from 1850 list Moses Jones as owning 6,987 acres of land and 110 enslaved people, making him one of the wealthiest people in Liberty County.
+Tax records from 1850 list Moses Jones as owning 6987 acre of land and 110 slaves, making him one of the wealthiest people in Liberty County.
 After his death, his land and property were divided among his children.

 Bacon graduated from Greensborough Female College in 1855 and married Liberty County plantation owner Oliver Thomas Bacon in 1858.
 The couple had one child, Edwin Jones Bacon.